abuu94/jwtProject/about-token.md

 User info returned separately	✅ Yes
 So your current approach — returning access, refresh, and a separate user object — is spot-on.
 Let me know if you want to explore token rotation, refresh flows, or securing tokens in localStorage vs. cookies.

+Excellent question — and one that touches both security and design clarity in JWT-based authentication.

+✅ Best Practice: Return token and user info separately Here’s why this is preferred:

+1. Security & Token Size
+JWTs should be compact and contain only what's necessary for authentication and authorization.

+Embedding full user info (like email, role, etc.) in the token increases its size and risk exposure if leaked.

+Minimal claims like user_id, exp, and role are enough for backend validation.

+2. Privacy & Flexibility
+If you include sensitive user info in the token (e.g., email, phone), it’s visible to anyone who decodes it — even if it’s signed.

+Keeping user info separate allows you to control what’s exposed and update it dynamically without regenerating tokens.

+3. Frontend Simplicity
+Returning user info alongside the token (in the response body) makes it easy for the frontend to store and display user details without decoding the token.

+Example:

+json
+{
+  "access": "jwt-access-token",
+  "refresh": "jwt-refresh-token",
+  "user": {
+    "id": 12,
+    "username": "johndoe",
+    "email": "john@example.com",
+    "role": "seller"
+  }
+}
+🔐 What Should Be in the Token?
+Only include claims that:

+Are needed for authorization checks (e.g., role, user_id)

+Are safe to expose (no PII like email or phone)

+Are static during the token’s lifetime

+🧠 Summary
+Strategy	Best Practice
+Token contains full user info	❌ Not recommended
+Token contains minimal claims	✅ Yes
+User info returned separately	✅ Yes
+So your current approach — returning access, refresh, and a separate user object — is spot-on.
+Let me know if you want to explore token rotation, refresh flows, or securing tokens in localStorage vs. cookies.

 The best practice when using JWT for login is to return the token and user info separately — not embed full user details inside the token.
 Here's why this approach is both secure and scalable:

 ✅ Why Return Token and User Info Separately